mcastellin/udacity-cloud-devops-capstone/README.md

 ![docker build](img/docker_build.png)

-As part of the docker build, a security scan is performed on the image just generated with *Aqua Microscanner*.
+As part of the docker build, a security scan is performed on the image just generated using *Aqua Microscanner*.
 Below an example of the scanner detecting security issues for the docker image

 ![security scan](img/security_scan.png)

 ### Integration testing

-A simple integration tests is performed against a running container to verify the dockerized application can run and respond to simple requests.
+A simple integration test is performed against a running container to verify the dockerized application can run and respond to simple requests.
-The application is very simple so this validation is performed with a few simple `curl` commands
+The application is very simple so this validation is performed with a few `curl` commands

 ### Application deployment